Path-yang/Path-yang/README.md

 Although the project wasn’t funded or advanced in competitions, it was an excellent learning experience.
 We realized that while the concept was promising, it was technically difficult to scale reliably and our approach ended up too trivialized for long-term adoption.
 Without clear differentiation or a sustainable deployment path, it was hard to gain traction with evaluators.

-Even though SentinelAI didn’t move forward, it taught us valuable lessons about evaluating technical feasibility vs. impact, and the importance of building projects with real-world depth and sustainability.
+Even though SentinelAI didn’t move forward, it taught us valuable lessons about evaluating technical feasibility vs. impact, and the importance of building projects with real world depth and sustainability.

 ---